Angiokeratoma

 Angiokeratoma is a benign cutaneous lesion of capillaries, resulting in small marks of red to blue color and characterized by hyperkeratosis.
 Angiokeratoma corporis diffusum refers to Fabry's disease, but this is usually considered a distinct condition.

 Signs and symptoms

 Presentation includes telangiectasia, acanthosis, and hyperkeratosis.

 Presentation can be solitary or systemic.

 Multiple angiokeratomas, especially on the trunk in young people, are typical for Fabry disease, genetic disorder connected with systemic complications.

 Complications

 In some instances nodular angiokeratomas can produce necrotic tissue and valleys that can harbor fungal, bacterial and viral infections.
 Infections can include staphylococcus.
-If the lesion becomes painful, begins draining fluids or pus, or begins to smell, consult a physician.
-In these instance a doctor may recommend excision and grafting.
+If the lesion becomes painful, begins draining fluids or pus, or begins to smell, a doctor may recommend excision and grafting.

 Pathophysiology

 Histology

 Angiokeratomas characteristically have large dilated blood vessels in the superficial dermis and hyperkeratosis (overlying the dilated vessels).